 Unlike formal written assignments, the instructor does not require that the threads adhere to specific formatting requirements.
 However, make sure to proofread carefully as grammar and spelling errors may impact the grading.
 Participation is very important online and impacts the grade as well.
 Participation consists of notes the student sends above and beyond graded assignments.
 Note that both quantity and quality are important considerations when it comes to participation.
 For example, a message which simply expresses agreement does not constitute participation, because it does not add anything of substance to the discussion.
 To earn full participation points, the student must add substance to the discussion—this would consist of new ideas, perspectives, pointed follow-up questions, etc.

 The student will comprise a comprehensive analysis of all potential threats and vulnerabilities at the Richmond International Airport.
 The student will review the building plan, services, and map links.
 This assessment must be conducted without consideration to, or analysis of, existing measures.
-This is the student’s personal assessment based on his/her knowledge gained from the information in this course and any outside sources he/she locates (scholarly, governmental, or academic).
+This is the student’s personal assessment based on their knowledge gained from the information in this course and any outside sources they locate (scholarly, governmental, or academic).
 Consideration should be given to infrastructure impact at various levels.

 The assessment must follow current APA guidelines and include at least 4 properly cited sources.
 This assessment will include a qualitative analysis.
 As such, separate spreadsheets must be developed for the threats and vulnerabilities respectively.
 All resource elements must be presented and discussed.
 The assessment must consist of 900–1,400 words.

 The student will develop a report for airport administrators.
 This report must include a risk analysis and recommendations for minimizing threats and vulnerabilities.
-As with Part 1, this assessment is based on the student’s knowledge gained from the information in this course and any outside sources he/she locates (scholarly, governmental, or academic).
+As with the Initial Assignment, this assessment is based on the student’s knowledge gained from the information in this course and any outside sources they locate (scholarly, governmental, or academic).
 The student will need to conduct research outside the text.
 For instance, using a risk assessment tool from a credible source (with proper citations) may be useful.